KSP-RO/RealismOverhaul/RealismOverhaul/Readme_RO.txt

 Q: My parts are bigger/smaller than they were?
 A: Yep, they sure are, and no, we are not going to change it back.
 Parts have been resized to approximate or duplicate real life.
 Such as this is Realism Overhaul, that is kind of the point.
 It's also because otherwise you may burn up or over-G on reentry; if you go about using real life masses (as Kerbal pods do) with 2/3rds the size, you'll end up with density 4x what it should be, and ballistic coefficient (ratio of surface area to mass) 1/2 what it should be.
 It's like the difference between reentry with a nuclear warhead, and reentry with a pod designed for crew survival.

+Q: Pods have been resized but the tanks don't match?
+A: Most tanks found in 'generic' part packs have had TweakScale added, however their default size remains the same.
+We strongly recommend using Procedural Parts as your fuel tanks.
+They have unlimited size capability, allowing those odd sizes that dominate the space industry, including a lot of tanks especially U.S. based using the Imperial system.
+Generally, tanks found as part of more replica type mods have been sized to match their real life counterpart.

 Q: Some parts have CoM/CG offset from the true center of the part?
 AND/OR My craft won't fly straight, what is happening?
 A: Some parts (even more will be soon) have had their CoM adjusted to approximate real life.
 Once again, no, we aren't going to change it back.
 Soon we will add a moving CoM to further enhance realism.
 Remember, this Realism Overhaul not Kinda Sorta Maybe Real But Totally Fiction When Things Get Tough Overhaul.
 Besides, having an offset CoM is very important for making controlled reentries.
 Your crew might not survive, and your pod might overheat, if you can't fly a lifting reentry.